Meet our modernizers – Vijay Kumar Krishnan

 Being responsible for the entire customer project on behalf of Vanenburg gives me a great learning experience, which makes me grateful.

-Next to that, I am involved in some cloud operations activities too, managing our Collabrr product and some customer solutions on the Google Cloud Platform infrastructure or AWS.
+Next to that, I am involved in some cloud operations activities too, managing our Flowcreate product and some customer solutions on the Google Cloud Platform infrastructure or AWS.

-What is Collabrr?
+What is Flowcreate?
 And what is your contribution to its development?

-Collabrr is a low-code / no-code micro apps platform to quickly build small task-driven apps.
-It can be deployed in the cloud in containers and it supports various databases like MongoDB, HBase, Google Firestore.
+Flowcreate is a low-code / no-code micro apps platform to quickly build small task-driven apps.
+It can be deployed in the cloud in containers and it supports various databases like MongoDB, HBase, and Google Firestore.

-Collabrr started with the ambition to be a complete platform.
+Flowcreate started with the ambition to be a complete platform.
 We started development with that in mind.
 It consists of around 30 components, such as a job processor framework, application component, document component, UI component, and many more.
 The product owner always wants more features, which is a challenge for solution architects as the scope always changes.
 Fortunately, I have experience on both sides of the table.
-The end users do not feel and see the complexity in the back-end.
+The end users do not feel and see the complexity in the back end.

-I helped Collabrr to run on the NoSQL – Apache Hbase database and also used Solr as our index server.
-Then I was involved in moving Collabrr into cloud infrastructure (IaaS) by identifying the right instance type and configuring the proper security group.
-We were happy because of the Collabrr project, the NoSQL and Solr and Cloud IaaS Concepts were introduced to Vanenburg.
+I helped Flowcreate to run on the NoSQL – Apache Hbase database and also used Solr as our index server.
+Then I was involved in moving Flowcreate into cloud infrastructure (IaaS) by identifying the right instance type and configuring the proper security group.
+We were happy because of the Flowcreate project, the NoSQL and Solr, and Cloud IaaS Concepts were introduced to Vanenburg.